 Pure hemp fabric has a similar texture to linen and is more durable than cotton.
 Just like bamboo, hemp has hypoallergenic qualities and is breathable.
 Manufacturers also blend hemp fiber with other plant-based or synthetic fibers.

-Hemp fabrics labeled ‘hemp viscose’ are as bad for the planet as regular viscose.
-So make sure to look beyond the ‘hemp’ tag in clothing.
-Seek hemp fabrics with certifications that prove they are organic, fair trade, and ethically produced.
+Seek hemp fabrics with certifications that prove they are organic, fair trade, and ethically produced to ensure a genuinely eco-friendly textile.
+Hemp fabrics labeled 'hemp viscose' are as bad for the planet as regular viscose.
+So make sure to look beyond the 'hemp' tag in clothing.

 Read more: Hemp Fabric & Sustainability

 Silk is a natural fiber from silkworms.
 Often considered a luxury material due to its price and feel, natural silk is soft, breathable, and feels warm in the winter but cool in summer.

 Silk is fully biodegradable and produces little waste during manufacturing.
 Producing silk is not water-intensive.
 The bombyx Mori silkworms survive on mulberry tree leaves, a sustainable feed source because the tree is pest-resistant and grows easily.
 Silkworms may be tiny, but just like other animals, it is unethical and inhumane to harm them in producing silk.